Last reviewed August 2021

 Drawing congressional and legislative district boundaries is a difficult political process.
 According to the Minnesota Constitution, article IV, sec.
 3, "the legislature shall have the power to prescribe the bounds of congressional and legislative districts."
 It is "primarily a legislative responsibility; however, if the legislature fails to act after having adequate opportunity to do so the court should not allow elections under a constitutionally invalid scheme" (from Congressional and Legislative Reapportionment: A Legal History by House Research Department, 1970).

-This guide provides a history and overview of reapportionment and redistricting process in Minnesota.
+This guide provides a brief history and overview of the reapportionment and redistricting process in Minnesota.
 Each decennial redistricting process has a unique history.
 More specific and detailed redistricting guides are available by decade: 1990, 2000, 2010, and 2020.

+Reapportionment is the reassignment of representatives proportionally among the states in accordance with changes in population distribution.
 According to the U.S. Constitution, article 2, section 2, the Census has one fundamental purpose: to ensure that the representation of each state is apportioned fairly in the 435 member U.S. House of Representatives according to population.
 Every ten years the U.S. Census Bureau conducts a census to determine the population of each state, and then calculates the number of representatives based on a method of equal proportions.
 The representation of each state must reflect the relative size of its population as compared to other states.
 Minnesota has had eight congressional seats since the 1960 census.

 Title 13, U.S. Code (section 141) requires that the apportionment population counts for each state be delivered to the President within nine months of the census date.
 In most 20th century censuses, the official census date has been April 1, meaning that the Office of the President received the counts by December 31 of each census year.
 The apportionment process does not affect U.S. Senate seats since each state has two senators, regardless of population.